azat-co/aws-intermediate/01-overview.md

 # Meet Your Instructor

 * Name: Azat Mardan
-* Author 14 books and over 12 online courses, taught over 500 engineers in-person and over 25,000 online (Udemy and Node University)
+* Author of 14 books and over 12 online courses, taught over 500 engineers in-person and over 25,000 online (Udemy and Node University)
-* Work as Capital One Technology Fellow (modeled after IBM and Google Fellows)
+* Works as Capital One Technology Fellow (modeled after IBM and Google Fellows)

 ---